La Magdeleine: Description

 The centre of La Magdeleine is located in the hamlet of Vieu.

 The municipality features eight mills, powered by water from a small river, whose origins date back to the XVIII century.

 La Magdeleine is home to many chapels, including one built in the 1600s which is dedicated to Saint Roch, in the hamlet of Messelod.
+The Saint Mary Magdalene church is dedicated to the patron saint Mary Magdalene, who gives the name to the municipality itself as well.